john-org/2-react-Intro/readme.md

 export default App;
 ```

-Note the error `Adjacent JSX elements must be wrapped in an enclosing tag.`
+Again, note the error `Adjacent JSX elements must be wrapped in an enclosing tag.`

 Add div tags: